bryanbraun/bryanbraun.github.io/_pages/now.md

 ---
 title: Now
-date: 2024-06-24 # last updated
+date: 2024-11-02 # last updated
 excerpt: What I'm doing now.
 permalink: /now/
 ---

 I'm at home in Dayton Ohio.
-The days are warm and the evenings bring out the fireflies.
-Even after nine years is Ohio, it still feels magical.
+The weather's getting colder, though it's been unseasonably warm thus far.

 ## At Work

-I've been working remotely as a Software Engineer at [Formidable](https://formidable.com/) for over two years now.
-Formidable was [recently acquired by NearForm](https://formidable.com/blog/2023/formidable-joins-forces-with-nearform/) but my day-to-day work has been relatively unaffected.
-Lately, I've been working on an e-commerce codebase migration.
+I'm working remotely as a Software Engineer at [Nearform](https://nearform.com/) (Formidable [was acquired by NearForm over a year ago](https://formidable.com/blog/2023/formidable-joins-forces-with-nearform/)).
+We recently did a company offsite and it was nice meeting my coworkers in person for the first time.
+I'm continuing to work on codebase migrations for a major e-commerce site.
 I've done a lot of e-commerce work in the last few years and I can feel the momentum of that experience helping me today.

 ## At Home

-I've gotten into weightlifting for the past couple of years and I finally reached my goal of bench-pressing 225 lbs.
-It's been a rewarding journey and I'm not sure what fitness goal I want to pursue next.
-Let me know if you have suggestions!

-I practice the piano a lot these days because I play in church on Sundays.
-I'm getting better at taking difficult songs, writing in the fingering, and working them up to a playable state.
+I cut my hair short after growing it out for 2 years.
+I had never grown it out before and I wanted to try it to see what it would look like.
+I documented the process and learned a lot but it feels good to be back to my classic look.

+I'm still weightlifting.
+My bench press max has plateaued, sitting at 225 lbs for about six months now.
+I'm ok with it though.
+I'm mostly just focused on showing up twice a week and maintaining my strength.

+Over the past year, I have been practicing a difficult piano arrangement and I finally got a chance to perform it in church.
+It went really well!
+I can get nervous when performing but I had a well-timed confidence boost which seemed to help a lot.
+I also appreciated Holly's advice: "Just play it."

-I've been easing back into side projects and blogging.
-I've been spending most of my coding time on [musicbox.fun](https://musicbox.fun) these days, mostly because it sits at the intersection of a lot of my interests and I get to flex my frontend muscles.
+I've had some recent bursts of productivity working on [musicbox.fun](https://musicbox.fun).
+I built a bunch of advanced editing features that I'm proud of and I wrote [a popular blog post about my experience getting the domain name]({{site.url}}/2024/10/25/before-you-buy-a-domain-name-first-check-to-see-if-its-haunted/).
+I enjoy the project because it sits at the intersection of a lot of my interests and I get to flex my frontend muscles.

 ---